 We make limits on the times last text message of the night or when phones have to stay in the lounge for our teens.

 It’s fairly similar to how my Mom had to make my teenage self a ‘talking on the phone time limit’ at night.
 I wanted my privacy and would stretch the phone into the hallway and the door would only just close with the curly cord smooshed underneath.

 I would have to lie on the ground to get my ear to the handset… but would seep every last second out of my evenings just as our teens do now.

 Some will argue that our kids don’t help enough around the house ‘these days’… but I don’t find that’s the case… as most of the chores and expectations haven’t changed.

-Even if we do have to google what YOLO means or why I¬†would want to LMFAO, the terms may be different, but the gist is still much the same!
+Even if we do have to google what YOLO means or why I would want to LMFAO, the terms may be different, but the gist is still much the same!

 I’m about to start teaching my teen to drive, just as my mum did, just as her dad did for her, just as his dad did for him.